jantman/ford-f150-gen14-can-bus-interface/can_analyzer/README.md

 ```
 # Set up CAN interface with appropriate bitrate (125kbps) in listen-only mode
 sudo ip link set can0 down
-sudo ip link set can0 type can bitrate 125000 listen-only on
+sudo ip link set can0 type can bitrate 125000 listen-only on restart-ms 1000
 sudo ip link set can0 up
+sudo ifconfig can0 txqueuelen 65536

 # Verify the interface is up and in listen-only mode
 ip -details link show can0